wp-plugins/wp-old-post-date-remover/readme.txt

 The WP Old Post Date Remover removes the distractingly old date from otherwise perfectly good evergreen content on your WordPress blog.

-You spent time creating great content, and now potential readers and customers are getting sidetracked by the fact that it is 13 months old.
+You spent the time creating great content, and now readers and potential customers are getting sidetracked by the fact that it is 13 months old.

 Install the WP Old Post Date Remover plugin, activate it, and pick the length of days you'd like to show the dates on your posts.